Joe Sedelmaier

+Sedelmaier was profiled in a cover story in Esquire magazine in 1983 and featured in a segment on "60 Minutes" in 1984.

-His commercial work has garnered multiple Clio awards, Cannes Golden Lion Awards, and numerous awards for the One Show, the Art Directors Club of New York, Communication Arts, Britain's D&AD, and the Hollywood MBA.
+His commercial work garnered multiple Clio awards, Cannes Golden Lion Awards, and numerous awards for the One Show, the Art Directors Club of New York, Communication Arts, Britain's D&AD, and the Hollywood MBA.
 In 2000 he was inducted into the Art Directors Club of New York Hall of Fame.
 In 2016 he was inducted into the American Advertising Federation Advertising Hall of Fame.
 His film "OpenMinds" was an official selection at the 2003 Sundance Film Festival.

+Sedelmaier was born in Ohio, but moved to Chicago, Illinois for school.
+He married twice and had three children: two sons, including animator J. J. Sedelmaier, and a daughter.
+He died in Chicago on May 8, 2026, at the age of 92.